sureleo/leetcode/README.md

 leetcode
 ========

-This is just for the record.
+This is for the record. --- Captain Price

 Some of the codes are from Internet.
-Please let me know if you feel I made you uncomfortable.
+Please let me know if you uncomfortable that I cited your code.

 I will add "cite from xxxx's blog" after commit 5c12d182238be056fd2ca6c98adeacdee1f254ed if I have refered somebody's code.